Chapter 13 Visualizations: the gglot2 Library

 filter(month == 9, region == "N")

-13.9.1 Density plot
+13.9.1 Density plots

 Above, in Section 13.4.4, we introduced histograms.
 These are basically counts of observations by binned x.
-However, histograms have two undesirable properties:

-• The bin heights–counts–depend not just on how data is distributed, but also on the bin with and the dataset size.
+• The bin heights–counts–depend not just on how data is distributed, but also on the bin width and the dataset size.
 Obviously, narrow bins on a small dataset contain few observations.
 But this makes it hard to compare two different distributions.

 The solution to the first problem is fairly simple: instead of plotting the number (count) of observations in each bin, we plot density–percentage of data points per unit bin with.
 The density numbers do not change much when changing the dataset size or number of bins.